getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/generate-first-error.md

 ## Step 2: Handle the Error

-1. Go to your email inbox and open the email notification from Sentry
+1. Go to your email Inbox and open the email notification from Sentry

     ![Import and Configure SDK]({% asset guides/integrate-frontend/generate-first-error-04.png @path %})

 2. Click on `View on Sentry` to view the full details and context of this error in your Sentry account

-3. The `Event` is opened in the `Issue` details page.
+3. Open the `Event` in the `Issue` details page

     ![Import and Configure SDK]({% asset guides/integrate-frontend/generate-first-error-05.png @path %})
-    > **Note:** Similar errors (events) are aggregated into one Issue
+    > **Note:** Sentry aggregates similar errors (events) into one Issue

-4. Scroll down to the `Exception Stack-trace`
+4. Scroll down to the `Exception` stack trace

     ![Error Stack-trace]({% asset guides/integrate-frontend/generate-first-error-06.png @path %})

-    > * Notice that the stack-trace is **minified**.
+    > * Notice that the stack trace is **minified**.
 This is usually the case with JavaScript code in a production environment.
-    > * Sentry can un-minify the code back to it's readable form and display source (code) context lines in the stack frames .
+    > * Sentry can un-minify the code back to its readable form and display source (code) context lines in the stack frames.
 We will configure that in the next tutorial.

 ***

 ## Step 3: Create New Alerts

 You can create various alert rules per project and let Sentry know when, how, and who you want notified when errors occur in your application. **Alert rules** consist of **Conditions** and **Actions** which are performed once the associated conditions are met.
-Click here to read more about [Alerts](https://docs.sentry.io/workflow/notifications/alerts/).
+For more information, see [Alerts](https://docs.sentry.io/workflow/notifications/alerts/).

-By default, each project is created with one initial alert rule, notifying all project team members (via email) the first time a new **issue** is seen.
+By default, each project is created with one initial alert rule, notifying all project team members (via email) the first time a new **issue** appears.
 This means that the next time the Checkout **error** occurs, you will not be notified about it.

 In this step, you will create a new Alert rule notifying **every time** an event occurs even if it's associated with an already existing **issue**.